Getting to the Mitchell Falls

 The only other obstacle on that track is the infamous King Edward River crossing.

-That is a hired campervan.
+The vehicle above is a hired campervan.
 And so is this:

-That, by the way, is the same vehicle that is on the cover of the Destination Kimberley book.
+That, by the way, is the same vehicle that is also on the cover of the Destination Kimberley book.

 All the photos above and the others below were taken very early in the season, within two weeks of the track being opened.

 The Mitchell Plateau drains very slowly and this track is usually the last one in the Kimberley to open, long after the Gibb River Road opens.
-And after a big wet sesaon that may be as late as June!
+And after a big wet season that may be as late as June!

 Sorry about the image quality.
 The pictures are stills of a video someone took of me in the old ute going across.